 Besides the game developers in Unreal Engine, Epic supported content creators, educators and more groups that could use the money to allow their creativity to flourish.

-The official post on the website contains the lengthy list of developers and other groups that received the grants.
+The on the website contains the lengthy list of developers and other groups that received the grants.
 It is way too long to write down in the article but the linked post should give you a better idea of the scale of Epic MegaGrants.